English | Financial Stability | Payment Systems | Electronic Payment Systems-2

 II.
 GCC Net

-The Gulf Cooperation Council (GCC) States have accorded high priority to establishing a single ATM network linking all the GCC National Switches.
+The Gulf Cooperation Council (GCC) States have an accorded high priority to establishing a single ATM network linking all the GCC National Switches.
 The GCCNET offers numerous features while keeping up with international standards of similar networks.
 With the fixed exchange rates between the GCC members' currencies, members’ accounts are settled in the currency of each member without the need for a non- GCC intermediate currency.
+GCCNET Members:-

-- Kingdom of Saudi Arabia- (SPAN).
+-Kingdom of Saudi Arabia- (SPAN).

 - State of Kuwait - (KNET).